HashDBrown/MotorEase_Smoothies/README.md

 The script will:
   1. Process data from the `Data` folder.
   2. Use the GloVe embeddings file specified on line 68.
-  3. Generate an accessibility report and a violations graph:
+  3. Generate an accessibility report and bar graphs for interactive and violating elements:
      - `AccessibilityReport.txt`
-     - `violations_graph.png`
+     - `violating_graph.png`
      - `interactive_graph.png`
      - `violating_vs_interactive.png`